sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 We will go over each key in more detail

 ## _count
-The number of total runs.
+The number of total records in the run.

 ## _count_muted
-The number of runs muted.
+The number of records filtered out in the run.

 ## _duration_seconds
 The duration of the run in  seconds.